turingschool/backend-curriculum-site/module1/lessons/git_for_pairs_new.md

 - If you are working with a partner - your partner would need to do the rest.
 If you are working solo, click the green 'Merge Pull Request', then 'Confirm Merge' buttons
 - You should see a 'Pull request successfully merged and closed' message.
 This means your GitHub has been updated to the work from the branch you set up.

+WHAT IF I GET SCARED?
+- `$ git status` - will tell you if you have any changed files - if they have been staged (added) or not, and more.
+- `$ git diff` - will show the changes you have made since last commit
+- `$ git log` - will show you the commits and some info about them

 ### Collaborating and more on keeping workflow organized